2018’s Best LED Lighting For Freshwater and Reef Tanks

 – The power supply is separate so it needs to be hidden

 This little fixture is a LED light designed for use with reef/marine aquariums and is made to be attached to a bracket or hung from the ceiling, which may be an issue for some and it can become a time-consuming task.

 Like the Kessil reviewed above, the fixture incorporates the dual-knob operating system that lets you change the spectrum of the light very easily with one knob and change the intensity of the light with the other.
-This allows you to produce custom intensities and perfect the spectrum of light for your specific tank and wildlife.
+This allows you to produce custom intensities and perfect the spectrum for your specific tank and wildlife.
 The device is also easy to daisy chain.
-The fixture is also able to be controlled by a range of popular controllers and has a light spam of 10,000K actinic blue LEDs.
+The fixture is also able to be controlled by a range of popular controllers and has a light span of 10,000K actinic blue LEDs.
 Like the Kessil A160, this also comes in Tuna Blue or Tuna Sun.

 – The power supply is a separate piece and needs to be hidden from view